Crinoline: 21st century

 Crinolines continue to be worn well into the 21st century, typically as part of formal outfits such as evening gowns, prom dresses, quinceañera dresses, and wedding dresses.

-1950s and 1960s style net crinolines are a traditional element of costumes for square dancing and clogging.
+1950s/1960s/early 1970s-style net crinolines are a traditional element of costumes for square dancing and clogging.
 They are also popular garments for attending 1950s and 1960s influenced rockabilly events such as Viva Las Vegas.
 The steampunk movement has also appropriated cage crinolines along with other elements of 19th century fashion such as corsets and the top hat for its costuming.